Lo-Z/Flipper-Zero-Off-The-Deep_End/README.md

           Thus, bringing me to the point of madness
             I had to collect as much information as I could. and i'm still at it.

-Special Thaks goes to:
+Special Thanks goes to:
-  Derek Jamison
+  Derek Jamison,
-  The Talking Sasquatch
+  The Talking Sasquatch,
-  UberGuidoZ
+  UberGuidoZ,
-  IAmJakoby
+  IAmJakoby,
-  JustCallMeKoKo
+  JustCallMeKoKo,
     and many more.